Section 5: This Hike Was All Business

 Hoang noted, “That was really weird.”
 I reminded her that two well dressed 30-somethings were walking down their road taking a picture in front of their pond.
-My guess is that they returned to their moonshine still and one mentioned, “That was really weird.”
+My guess is that they returned to their house and one mentioned, “That was really weird.”
 And they’d have had a point, just as we did.

 We kept walking.